 3. Reliance on tokens

 The whole idea of using crosses or crucifixes for protection is quite old.
-Roman emperor, Constantine’s mother, Helena, made a pilgrimage to Jerusalem in 326 AD and found 3 crosses alleged to be those of Christ and the 2 thieves.
+It came about when Constantine’s mother, Helena, made a pilgrimage to Jerusalem in 326 AD and found 3 crosses alleged to be those of Christ and the 2 thieves.
 The cross of Christ was supposedly identified when it worked miracles.
-The problem is, it’s doubtful Helena would have found the “real” cross of Christ in Jerusalem after 3 centuries because the Jewish law required crosses to be burnt after its use for crucifixion.

-The Encyclopedia of Religion says that while Helena’s pilgrimage was historically correct, her discovery of the original cross or its miracle were later legendary additions because these details didn’t appear until 440 AD (14 years after the event).
-Due to this fairy tale, the use of crosses in churches and homes was endorsed by Rome in the 6th century.
+The Encyclopedia of Religion says that while Helena’s pilgrimage was historically correct, her discovery of the ‘original cross’ and the alleged miracle were legendary additions because these details didn’t appear until 440 A.D.
+(14 years after the event).
+It was this fairy tale that made Rome endorse the use of crosses in churches and homes in the 6th century.

-Since then, many people have looked up to crosses as sources of miracles and use them as talismans to ward off bad luck and spirits.
-Even today, some Christians still put crosses on their doors for this same purpose not knowing the origin of this silly idea.
+Since then, many people have looked up to crosses as sources of miracles and use them as talisman to ward off bad luck and evil spirits.
+Even today, some Christians still place crosses on their lintels for these purposes not knowing the origin of the superstitious idea.

-The New Testament clearly shows that Jesus’ apostles didn’t hang crosses around their necks or carry it in their hands like those Catholic priests in vampire movies.
+The New Testament clearly shows that Jesus’ apostles didn’t hang crosses around their necks or carry it in their hands (like those exorcists in vampire movies).
 They saw it as a device of death and shame.
 Their faith was not in a wooden or iron cross, but in Christ and His work at the cross (1Cor.
 1:17-18).